-A collaborative and social “living” archive, the mission of the Archive of Digital Art (ADA) is to document the ever-changing world of Media Art––also called Digital Art or New Media Art––and its related disciplines at the intersection of art, science, and technology from the mid-20th century to today.
+A collaborative and social “living” archive, the mission of the Archive of Digital Art (ADA), founded 1999 by Oliver Grau in Berlin, is to document the ever-changing world of Media Art––also called Digital Art or New Media Art––and its related disciplines at the intersection of art, science, and technology from the mid-20th century to today.

 Within ADA, documentation is not understood as a static concept, but rather to be a “living” process based on user-generated content that integrates continuous exchange between artists, scholars, technologists and users.
 With newly developed social software, an open access policy allows the ADA community to contribute their own visual and textual documents; and code themselves keyword metadata for ADA’s research database.

 Prof. Dr. habil.
 Oliver Grau, MAE